Japanese sword: Use

 The tachi became the primary weapon on the battlefield during the Kamakura period, used by cavalry.
 The sword was mostly considered as a secondary weapon until then, used in the battlefield only after the bow and polearm were no longer feasible.
 During the Edo period samurai went about on foot unarmored, and with much less combat being fought on horseback in open battlefields the need for an effective close quarter weapon resulted in samurai being armed with daishō.

-Testing of swords, called tameshigiri, was practiced on a variety of materials (often the bodies of executed criminals) to test the sword's sharpness and practice cutting technique.
+Testing of swords, called tameshigiri, was practiced on a variety of materials (often the bodies of executed criminals) to test the sword's sharpness and practice cutting techniques.

 Kenjutsu is the Japanese martial art of using the Japanese swords in combat.
 The Japanese swords are primarily a cutting weapon, or more specifically, a slicing one.
 Its moderate curve, however, allowed for effective thrusting as well.
 The hilt was held with two hands, though a fair amount of one-handed techniques exist.
 The placement of the right hand was dictated by both the length of the handle and the length of the wielder's arm.
 Two other martial arts were developed specifically for training to draw the sword and attack in one motion.
 They are battōjutsu and iaijutsu, which are superficially similar, but do generally differ in training theory and methods.

 For cutting, there was a specific technique called "ten-uchi."
 Ten-uchi refers to an organized motion made by arms and wrist, during a descending strike.
-As the sword is swung downwards, the elbow joint drastically extends at the last instant, popping the sword into place.
+As the sword is swung downward, the elbow joint drastically extends at the last instant, popping the sword into place.
 This motion causes the swordsman's grip to twist slightly and if done correctly, is said to feel like wringing a towel (Thomas Hooper reference).
 This motion itself caused the sword's blade to impact its target with sharp force, and is used to break initial resistance.
 From there, fluidly continuing along the motion wrought by ten-uchi, the arms would follow through with the stroke, dragging the sword through its target.
 Because the Japanese swords slices rather than chops, it is this "dragging" which allows it to do maximum damage, and is thus incorporated into the cutting technique.
 At full speed, the swing will appear to be full stroke, the sword passing through the targeted object.
 The segments of the swing are hardly visible, if at all.
 Assuming that the target is, for example, a human torso, ten-uchi will break the initial resistance supplied by shoulder muscles and the clavicle.
 The follow through would continue the slicing motion, through whatever else it would encounter, until the blade inherently exited the body, due to a combination of the motion and its curved shape.

 Nearly all styles of kenjutsu share the same five basic guard postures.
 They are as follows; chūdan-no-kamae (middle posture), jōdan-no-kamae (high posture), gedan-no-kamae (low posture), hassō-no-kamae (eight-sided posture), and waki-gamae (side posture).